 Award-winning broadcaster, comedian, writer and performer Alice Fraser is also an ex-academic, ex-corporate lawyer and (sort of) banjo player.

 Alice studied law at Sydney University and English Literature (Rhetoric) at Cambridge before working as a lawyer in New York City.
 Hitting the NYC comedy stages at night soon saw her spending more time writing jokes than litigation and realising her passion for comedy outweighed her legal ambition.

-She’s written jokes for and appeared on TV on several seasons of Just For Laughs‘ stand-up series, filmed at the Sydney Opera House, Channel 10’s The Project, the satirical news radio show A Rational Fear, the 2012 USYD Law Revue, and ABC TV’s Tonightly.
-She has been a regular contributor to SBS Comedy and The Chaser Quarterly and published in Cosmopolitan and Marie-Claire magazines.
-She’s appeared as a guest panellist on ABC TV’s Question Everything, Channel 9’s Mornings and Channel 10’s Studio 10; debated Julian Assange; and delivered a TEDx talk which became the basis for her keynote address.
+She’s written jokes for and appeared on TV on several seasons of Just For Laughs‘ stand-up series, filmed at the Sydney Opera House, Channel 10’s The Project, and ABC TV’s Tonightly.
+Laughs‘ TV stand-up series filmed at the Sydney Opera House.
+In 2020 Alice performed to a literally empty Sydney Opera House during Sydney’s first lockdown for their digital comedy season, ‘Humour Us‘. ice has been published in Cosmopolitan and Marie-Claire magazines.
+She’s appeared as a guest panellist on ABC TV’s Question Everything, Channel 9’s Mornings and Channel 10’s Studio 10.
+A regular contributor to SBS Comedy and The Chaser Quarterly, Aldebated Julian Assange; and delivered a TEDx talk which became the basis for her keynote address.

 At the 2018 Melbourne International Comedy Festival, Alice performed The Resistance, Savage and the final piece of this autobiographical comedy triptych – Empire – back-to-back as Trilogy.
 This show was received with a full house and standing ovation at Melbourne Town Hall before playing as encore seasons at London’s Soho Theatre and the Edinburgh Fringe.
 ABC radio released The Alice Fraser Trilogy in podcast form using binaural sound which was subsequently announced as #1 Apple editor’s choice for Australian podcasts in 2018.
 In 2019 In The Habit: Introduction To Changing Our Behaviour – in which Alice alongside neuroscientist Ash Ranpura deep dive into the science of behaviour change – was named in Audible’s top 5 downloaded podcasts of the year.
 And with a special mention to Alice’s regular co-hosting, The Bugle was the number 2 pick of TechAdvisor’s Top Ten Podcasts of the decade.